This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 For women, fasting days involve eating 500 calories and for men 600.

-the 16:8
+16:8

-This is a diet for people who love to eat.
-Are you interested?
+This is a diet for people who love to eat, are you interested?
 Basically it is about:

 • 16: Spend 16 hours fasting.